Tetrakis cuboctahedron

 In geometry, the tetrakis cuboctahedron is a convex polyhedron with 32 triangular faces, 48 edges, and 18 vertices.
 It is a dual of the truncated rhombic dodecahedron.

 Its name comes from a topological construction from the cuboctahedron with the kis operator applied to the square faces.
-In this construction, all the vertices are assumed to be the same distance from the center, while in general octahedral symmetry can be maintain even with the 6 order-4 vertices at a different distance from the center as the other 12.
+In this construction, all the vertices are assumed to be the same distance from the center, while in general octahedral symmetry can be maintained even with the 6 order-4 vertices at a different distance from the center as the other 12.

 Related polyhedra

 It can also be topologically constructed from the octahedron, dividing each triangular face into 4 triangles by adding mid-edge vertices (an ortho operation).
 From this construction, all 32 triangles will be equilateral.

 This polyhedron can be confused with a slightly smaller Catalan solid, the tetrakis hexahedron, which has only 24 triangles, 32 edges, and 14 vertices.